protigen34/Phase-3-Project/Untitled Folder/README.md

 ## Project and Trials

 1. Initial trials ran.
 Models such as KNearest Neighbors, Logistic Regression, GridSearch, and Cross Validation are some of the methods used.
-2. States and Area Codes are combined to find the most frequent churns by state and/or area codes
+2. States and Area Codes are combined to find the most frequent churns by state and/or area codes.
 3. Decision Tree Model found to be the best model.
 4. Final Model is a form of Decision Tree Model.